citation-file-format/citation-file-format/README.md

 ### Build

-- Build the PDF files locally by running build-pdfs.py (works with Python 3.6, needs `pypandoc`, `pandoc-frontmatter`, Pandoc v >= 2.0.3, `pandoc-citeproc` v >= 0.10.3)
-- Push, Travis will take care of the rest
+- Push `src` to GitHub, Travis will take care of the rest